majad00/ex5601_openwrt_loader/README.md

 ### Troubleshooting
 > [!IMPORTANT]
 > > These command will create a log, check the log of diagnoses result.
 If unclear, contact the author or create an issue using repository page.
-On SSH after the command `loader.sh`.
-When it starts LUCI , run the following command:
+Start with SSH after the command `loader.sh` finishes and starts LUCI at port 8080.
 ```sh
 # Read-only no-UART diagnosis: Try this first
 /tmp/matrix_boot_initramfs.sh --diagnose